mo0rti/react-native-user-management/README.md

 ### Server
 ##### Explanation
 Server side stack is Node js - Express js.
+In folder `database` there are a number of scripts to create a database with two tables called `users` and `address`.
+To insert default data, there are two files in the json format, which insert a number of primary records in these two tables.

 ##### Configuration
-you can find the configuration file in **`./server/src/settings.json`**.
+You can find the server configuration file in the following path: **`./server/src/settings.json`**.

 ###### Options  for settings.json
 ```